leancloud/docs-en/views/realtime-guide-beginner.md

 - `OnReconnectFailed` occurs when it fails to reconnect.
 The messaging service is unavailable at this time.

 {{ docs.langSpecEnd('cs') }}

+{{ docs.langSpecStart('dart') }}

+The following events will be populated on `Client`:

+- `onOpened` occurs when the connection is established.
+- `onClosed` occurs when the connection is closed.
+- `onResuming` occurs when trying to reconnect.
+The messaging service is still unavailable at this time.
+- `onDisconnected` occurs when the the connection is lost.

+{{ docs.langSpecEnd('dart') }}

 ## More Suggestions